pangeo-gallery/pangeo-gallery/contributing.rst

 At this point, a GitHub Action will execute your notebooks on the binder.
 Click the "Actions" button on your repository page or navigate to ``/actions``, and wait for the build to finish.
+The build may fail to complete before the repo is added as a submodule to ``pangeo-gallery``.
+Once you set that up below, you can click the most recent failed "Binderbot Build" in the Actions list, click "Binderbot Build" in the left sidebar, then click "Re-run jobs" in near the top right of the page.
+This will run the GitHub Action again.
+Alternatively, you can push another commit to your notebook content and the action should automatically run again.

 You also need to add your repo as a submodule to the Pangeo gallery repo, located at https://github.com/pangeo-gallery/pangeo-gallery.
 There are two ways to do this.